-In Chinese philosophy and religion there are two principles, one is Yin and the other is Yang.
+In Chinese philosophy and religion, there are two principles, one is Yin and the other is Yang.
 Yin represents negative, dark and female or feminine.
 Yang represents positive, bright and masculine.

 People often think of yin and yang as opposing forces.
 However, it is really more appropriate to view them as complementary pairs.
 In Chinese culture, when problems arise people usually assume there is a conflict between these two elements or there is an imbalance between their surroundings.

 When you talk about the Yin and Yang in Chinese cooking and Chinese food, you are looking for a balance in your food.
-As I mentioned before, Yin and Yang should be seen as opposite forces and should be treated as complimentary pairs.
+As I mentioned before, Yin and Yang should be seen as opposing forces and should be treated as complementary pairs.
 So in Chinese cooking, when chefs design or think of an idea for a dish and menu they will try to find the “perfect balance” of the food.
 Before I explain the balance of the food I will have to tell you about the “hot and cold” in food.

 In China and Taiwan, most people don’t use “Yin and Yang” to describe food but instead use “Hot and Cold”.
 The hot and cold here doesn’t relate to the temperature but the attributes of the food.

 Yin (Cold) Food:

 Grows in the water

 Mung beans, seaweed, eggplant, bean sprout, bitter melon, cucumber, cabbage, Napa cabbage/Chinese leaves, tofu, watercress, watermelon, melon, winter melon, banana, pear, coconut, blackberries, crabs, and clams.